-Setting appropriate credit limits, deciding which services correspond to the financial needs of clients and determining the proper structure of the credit exposure form an integral part of the discussion process within the credit committee.
-In this context, the following general principles apply: The lower the amount of the credit exposure, the more meaningful the documentation provided by the client, the shorter the term of the credit exposure, the longer the client's history with the bank and the higher the account turnover of the client with the bank, the lower the collateral requirements will be.
+The most important factor for credit committee decisions is a funding and collateral structure that is based on the client's needs and conditional on the respective risk profile.
+In this context, the following general principles apply: The lower the loan amount, the more detailed the documentation provided by the client, the shorter the loan period, the longer the client's history with the bank, and the higher the client's account turnover with the bank, then the lower the collateral requirements will be.